 L: This can be used as a currency symbol.

-MI: The minus sign which has specified place for numbers which are less than 0.
+MI: The minus sign has a specified place for numbers less than 0.

-PL: The plus sign which has specified place for numbers which are more than 0.
+PL: The plus sign has a specified place for numbers that are more than 0.

 How does the PostgreSQL TO_CHAR function work?